All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Winner: Primary Care Physicians (when insurance covers)

 PCPs offer the lowest total cost when insurance covers your prescribed peptides.
 Semaglutide for diabetes typically costs $25-$50 monthly with insurance, compared to $250-$350 through telehealth platforms.
-However, insurance coverage remains limited for many peptides, and prior authorization can delay treatment for weeks.
+But insurance coverage remains limited for many peptides, and prior authorization can delay treatment for weeks.

 Telehealth platforms rank second for value, offering transparent pricing without insurance complications.
 Most platforms charge $250-$400 monthly for single peptides, with package discounts for multiple medications.
 Hidden fees are minimal, though some charge consultation or shipping fees.